SESMG/SESMG/docs/index.rst

 4. Download the CBC-solver from `here <http://ampl.com/dl/open/cbc/cbc-win64.zip>`_

-5. Extract the CBC solver into the Main Folder of the Spreadsheet Energy System Model Generator
+5. Extract the CBC solver into the folder of the Spreadsheet Energy System Model Generator

 6. Execute the "installation.cmd" file.